agusev/mastermind/README.md

 the user asks for a hint.
 This array also helps to check if the user is already given a randomly selected digit from the secret code.
-Several hints are defined by the game complexity unless the secret code contains 3 or more identic digits, e.g. '3233' or '4444', then the computer gives only one hint.
+Several hints are defined by the game complexity unless the secret code contains 3 or more identical digits, e.g. '3233' or '4444', then the computer gives only one hint.

 ```